MiraldiLab/maxATAC/docs/readme/variants.md

 ## Optional Arguments

+### `-s, --sequence`

+This argument specifies the path to the 2bit DNA sequence for the genome of interest.
+Default: hg38.2bit

 ### `-roi`

 The bed file of LD blocks that are to be predicted in.
 Predictions will be limited to these specific regions.
+Default: Whole genome prediction.

 ### `-o, --output`